resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 ![A good output of the scraper]({{ page.root }}/fig/goodManualScrape.png)

-What happens if you don't highlight the full row and right click scrape similiar?
+What happens if you don't highlight the full row and right click scrape similar?
 We see something like:

 ~~~
 //tr[2]/td